Trump vents, insists ‘zero chaos’ in White House

-WASHINGTON: President Donald Trump insisted there was “zero chaos” in his crisis-buffeted White House and railed against enemies in the media, politics and the courts Thursday, in a meandering first solo news conference.
+WASHINGTON, D.C.: President Donald Trump insisted there was “zero chaos” in his crisis-buffeted White House and railed against enemies in the media, politics and the courts Thursday (Friday in Manila), in a meandering first solo news conference.

 The 70-year-old US president vented frustrations, insisted he is “not a bad person” and wondered out loud about a “nuclear holocaust,” in a remarkable one hour, 16 minute ask-me-anything appearance.